JosephCrispell/coverage_shield/README.md

 - TODO improve coverage of tests for git functions if possible
 - TODO create logo
+- TODO add github action to build and test on different OSs

 # Installing `coverage_shield` 📦
 To install this package, follow these two steps: